jmlivingston/create-react-app-base/style-guide/stories/components/REFACTOR.md

   )
 ```

+4. Hit Shift+Windows+F to format
+5. Hit Alt+S to save

+Once this has been done for all the files, do the following:

-4. Make sure storybook still looks fine for all pages.
+6. Make sure storybook still looks fine for all pages.